oussa/flix-chatapp/README.md

    npm run db:seed
    ```

-6. Start the development server:
+6. Start the development server and the socketio server:
    ```bash
    npm run dev:all
    ```